 - Wall and ceiling finishings

-The short courses will be offered in 10 sessions:
+Short courses will be offered in several sessions:

 What is Habitat Builds Puerto Rico?